-A student is required to take a minimum of six credits of electives.
-Electives must be successfully completed by the end of their P3 year.
+For all students, elective credits must be successfully completed by the end of the P3 year.
 Previous courses taken as a prerequisite or for fulfillment of another degree cannot be used to fulfill this elective requirement.
-A minimum of three credit hours must be FSOP electives.
-The remaining 3 credits may be taken at FSOP or through other UIW educational offerings.
 No student will be allowed to begin P4 rotations until electives have been completed.

 FSOP electives should have at least six students enrolled to be held.
-Electives with fewer than six students must be approved by the Associate Dean of Academic Affairs.
+Electives with fewer than six students must be approved by the Senior Associate Dean of Academic Affairs.

-Students who would like to take a non-FSOP elective must seek approval of the Associate Dean of Academic Affairs.
-Student requests for a non-FSOP elective should be delivered to the Associate Dean of Academic Affairs through UIW/Cardinal mail and must include course information and a statement from the student outlining how the non-FSOP elective will contribute to their professional education.
-A list of suggested UIW electives will be posted prior to registration to assist students.
-Non-FSOP undergraduate elective grades do not count toward a student's professional GPA.
+Students who would like to take a non-FSOP course must seek approval of the Senior Associate Dean of Academic Affairs.
+Student requests for a non-FSOP course should be delivered to the Senior Associate Dean of Academic Affairs through UIW/Cardinal mail and must include course information and a statement from the student outlining how the non-FSOP course will contribute to their professional education.
+Non-FSOP undergraduate course grades do not count toward a student's professional GPA.